RatkoFri/first_homework/FirstHomework.md

   - After all characters in the "Ready" string have been transmitted, we transition to the AWAIT state.
 During the transition we increment the *tx_index* one last time to prepare for any future transmissions.
 Additionally, we assert the *done* signal to reset the shift register, ensuring it is ready to receive new commands.
 - AWAIT: Receive the command from the UART receiver.
   - In this state, we monitor the *stop_flag* signal from the UART receiver to determine when a new character has been received.
-  - The stop flag indicates that a complete command has been received, when on *rx* we get the new line character (0x0A).
+  - The stop flag indicates that a complete command has been received.
+This occurs when on *rx* we get the new line character (0x0A).
   - As each character is received, we can read the data from the shift register, by asserting the *rd_en* signal.
 - CONTROL: Processes the received command and updates the PWM generator with the new brightness values.
   - this state lasts only one clock cycle.